So you want to give hand embroidery a try... It is on trend. It seems calming. And it totally justifies your Netflix binge. I get it!

 So let's dig in...

 Embroidery Floss: Select your favorite colors of good quality embroidery floss.
 I am a fan of DMC floss.
 I like that the colors are consistent and readily available everywhere.
+I don't use any other brand because I like DMC's consistency with colors and quality.
+And if you need help choosing colors, we have a lot of ideas in the form of Floss Bundles and Digital Color Palettes to take some of the guesswork out.

 A Beginner Embroidery Pattern: A true Beginner Pattern is so good because it will teach you the fundamental stitches that will serve as your embroidery foundation.
 When looking for Beginner Patterns, choose something based on your personal taste and quality of instruction.
 Obviously you need to be excited about the pattern and love it.
 I hope you love my beginner embroidery patterns!
 But if you don't, that is okay.
 Just make sure that you choose to buy from someone that will give really good quality stitch instructions that go with your pattern.
 And I have a HUGE favor to ask you - please do NOT purchase your kits/patterns off Amazon/Ebay/etc or copy something off Pinterest.
 There are so many counterfeits and knockoffs out there that are ridiculously terrible and I would much rather you support the actual artist that has poured his or her heart into their embroidery pattern.

 A Transfer Pen: In this post I talk all about How to Transfer Your Pattern and the different options available to you.
-For me personally, I transfer using this light box and these transfer pens.
+For me personally, I transfer using this light box and this transfer pen.
 I really like these pens.
 I do my best to cover the pen lines with my stitches.
 However, for any pen lines that are still showing, I just blast them with a hair dryer and they magically disappear.
 And for your first project, don't worry about getting a lightbox just yet.
 You can always use a bright, sunny window to trace your pattern.
 But if transfer pens still sounds too overwhelming or your budget is tight, keep it simple and just start your first project by tracing with a pencil.
 Be sure to cover the marks with your stitching and you should be good to go for your first project.
 You can always upgrade to the pens later.

 - Scissors: If you have been around here for a while, you know that I have a love affair with these scissors.
 However, you truly can use any pair of scissors so long as they are sharp and will cleanly cut through floss.